myfriendscallmeJ/a4/README.md

   3. Congrats you're using git!
   Just repeat step 2, making sure you are update to date with master to avoid conflicts when merging

+  Conflicts may come up when running `git merge my_branch_name` so will ping me if they do and i'll walk you through it, as not sure how best to fix the notebook as yet, we may have to switch to using pull requests.

+  ### Happy hacking